The official blog of the Lung Institute.

 - Stage 2 – moderate COPD (Above symptoms combined with a drop in pulmonary function test results)

 - Stage 3 – severe emphysema / chronic bronchitis (Above symptoms combined with additional issues such as unintended weight loss and frequent respiratory infections)

 - Stage 4 – very severe COPD (Above symptoms with pulmonary function test results below 30 percent and trouble breathing that can be life threatening)

 While lung function declines naturally with age, those with COPD experience a much more accelerated rate of decline than those without lung disease.
-Many COPD sufferers have slowed the progression of their disease following stem cell treatment from the Lung Institute.
-If you or a loved one suffers from COPD, contact one of our patient coordinators today by calling (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many COPD sufferers have slowed the progression of their disease following cellular therapy from the Lung Institute.
+If you or a loved one suffers from COPD, contact one of our patient coordinators today by calling (800) 729-3065 to see if you are a candidate for cellular therapy.